 Display names are used by event organizers to register players and by players to find their opponents.

 To avoid confusion and ensure that games are linked to the correct profile, it is crucial that players use their real, full name as a display name.

-Abuses of the name policy are NOT tolerated.
+Abuses of the name policies are NOT tolerated.
 Offending profiles may be locked without warning.